-One of the criteria, which, when fulfilled, can in part assure national-level compliance with the requirements of RED II Article 29.7(a), stipulates that national or sub-national laws need to be in place, in accordance with Article 5 of the Paris Agreement, applicable in the area of harvest, to conserve and enhance carbon stocks and sinks, and evidence is provided that reported LULUCF-sector emissions do not exceed removals.
+One of the criteria, which, when fulfilled, can in part assure national-level compliance with the requirements of RED III Article 29.7(a), stipulates that national or sub-national laws need to be in place, in accordance with Article 5 of the Paris Agreement, applicable in the area of harvest, to conserve and enhance carbon stocks and sinks, and evidence is provided that reported LULUCF-sector emissions do not exceed removals.
 This implies that comprehensive national or sub-national monitoring frameworks need to be in place to report on carbon emissions and removals by the LULUCF sector.
-This could be checked for example from a country's annual greenhouse gas inventory report submitted to the inventory UNFCCC.
-Greenhouse gas data can be checked from e.g. https://di.unfccc.int/detailed\data\by\party.
+This could be checked for example from a country's annual greenhouse gas inventory report submitted to the UNFCCC.
+Greenhouse gas inventory data can be checked e.g. from https://di.unfccc.int/detailed_data_by_party.